 Tog value won’t tell the weight of the blanket.
 Cold sleepers usually prefer more weighted options such as wool or hollowfibre, while warm sleepers can find more comfortable a lighter filling such as silk, down, or bamboo.

-As you could see before, there are many choices of fillings, natural, and synthetic ones as well.
+As you could see before, there are many fillings, natural and synthetic ones as well.
 It should be your preference which one you find the most comfortable.
-If you suffer from any allergies, choose hypoallergenic ones, and keep in mind that the synthetic ones can be washed more often.
+If you suffer from any allergies, choose hypoallergenic ones, and keep in mind that synthetic ones can be washed more often.

 The ideal size of a duvet usually depends on your bed’s dimensions.
 Standard duvet sizes for most common beds will help you to find the duvet cover you need.
 If you prefer more coverage, it works great if you buy one size bigger duvet than your bed.

 |Name of the bed||Bed size (inches)||Best duvet size (inches)|